 Union Presbyterian Seminary, Richmond Campus is part of the Richmond Theological Consortium, which also includes the Samuel L. DeWitt Proctor School of Theology at Virginia Union University and the Baptist Theological Seminary at Richmond.
 The mix of racial, denominational, and professional characteristics in the three distinctive schools provides a rich context for education and preparation for ministry.
-Students at consortium schools may cross-register for courses at the other RTC institutions.
 Each institution maintains its own autonomy and grants its own degrees.
-For more information, contact BTSR at 804-355-8135, or STVU at 804-257-5715.
+For more information, see Registrar's section of website, www.upsem.edu, and page 4-3.